cscribano/AYCE_2021/README.md

 ### Pretrained weights

-The pretrained weights for the best model are available for [Download]().
+The pretrained weights for the best model are available for [Download](https://drive.google.com/drive/folders/1Lo10Nrv4XMq8zPXKv_kFEyjgROMO-PW6?usp=sharing).
-Extract the provided archive and copy the `trainin.ck` file to `<LOG_DIR>/AYCE_2021/best/`, then perform the evaluation procedure.
+Extract the provided archive `best.zip` and copy the `trainin.ck` file to `<LOG_DIR>/AYCE_2021/best/`, then perform the evaluation procedure.

 ## Reference